Food Safety for businesses

 Whether you are operating a café, restaurant, home-based or mobile food service, or any business that sells food to the public you need to comply with the legislation.

 The Food Act 2001 requires that businesses handling or selling food must complete a Food Business Notification form and return it us no less than a fortnight before commencing business.
 You can submit this form directly online by clicking here or download the form and return it to EHA.

 You only need to do this once unless details, such as business ownership, trading name or address change.
 It is free to lodge, but please be aware that fines may apply if you operate without notifying us.

 Once we get your form, we will send you an acknowledgement so you know we have received and processed your form.
-To help you get started a welcome pack with general food safety information, our inspection fee policy and educational material.
+You will also recieve an EHA Welcome Pack with further information about food safety to help you get started.

 Please note you may also need to contact your council in relation to any development approval requirements.